JR DeShazo

 LBJ School Dean JR DeShazo

-Dean; J. J. “Jake” Pickle Regents Chair in Public Affairs; Lyndon B. Johnson Centennial Chair in National Policy
+Dean of the LBJ School of Public Affairs; J. J. “Jake” Pickle Regents Chair in Public Affairs; Lyndon B. Johnson Centennial Chair in National Policy

 Education: